gm0t/react-sticky-el/README.md

 ```

 #### topOffset _(default: 0)_
 Sticky state will be triggered when the top of the element is `topOffset` pixels from the top of the `scrollElement`.
-Positive numbers give the impression of a lazy sticky state, whereas negative numbers are more eager in their attachment (check .
+Positive numbers give the impression of a lazy sticky state, whereas negative numbers are more eager in their attachment

 app.jsx
 ```js